Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Introduction

 \section{Introduction}

 Arguably, the most exciting recent development in numerical linear algebra (NLA) is the advent of new randomized algorithms that are fast, scalable, robust, and reliable.
 For example, many practitioners have adopted the ``randomized SVD'' and its relatives~\cite{halko2011finding,MartinssonTroppacta} to compute truncated singular value decompositions of large matrices.
-Randomized preconditioning~\cite{rokhlin2008fast,avron2010blendenpik} allows us to solve highly overdetermined least-squares problems faster than any classical algorithm.
+Randomized preconditioning~\cite{rokhlin2008fast,avron2010blendenpik} allows us to solve highly overdetermined least-squares problems faster than any previous algorithm.

-In spite of these successes, we have made less progress on other core challenges from NLA, especially problems involving nonsymmetric square matrices.
+In spite of these successes, our community has made less progress on other core challenges from NLA, especially problems involving nonsymmetric square matrices.
 This paper exposes a new class of algorithms for solving general linear systems and eigenvalue problems.
-Our framework enhances subspace projection methods \cite{Saa03:Iterative-Methods,Saa11:Numerical-Methods}, such as GMRES and the Rayleigh--Ritz process, with the modern technique of randomized sketching~\cite{sarlos2006improved,woodruff2014sketching,MartinssonTroppacta}.
+Our framework combines subspace projection methods \cite{Saa03:Iterative-Methods,Saa11:Numerical-Methods}, such as GMRES and the Rayleigh--Ritz process, with the modern technique of randomized sketching~\cite{sarlos2006improved,woodruff2014sketching,MartinssonTroppacta}.
 This approach allows us to accelerate the existing methods by incorporating approximation subspaces that are easier to construct.
-The resulting algorithms are faster than their classical counterparts, without much loss of accuracy.
-In retrospect, the marriage of these ideas appears foreordained.
+The resulting algorithms are faster than their classic counterparts, without much loss of accuracy.
+In retrospect, the marriage of these ideas appears inevitable.